XH961209/haoxu.github.io/_pages/about.md

 - Deep Packet Inspection (DPI) Accelerating.
 As an intern in Intel from Feb.
 2022 to now, I'm a developer of [Hyperscan](https://github.com/intel/hyperscan), the fastest regular expression matching engine running on modern CPUs.
 I would take advantage of SIMD to accelerate the process of multi-pattern string matching and DFA transformation, critical steps in Hyperscan's workflow.
 Hyperscan has been integrated into famous DPI applications such as Snort and Suricata.
 It dramatically increases their real-time packet processing capability.
-Our works have been published in [NSDI](https://dl.acm.org/doi/10.5555/3323234.3323286), [ICPP](https://dl.acm.org/doi/abs/10.1145/3472456.3473512), and [INFOCOM](https://haoxufd.github.io/files/Harry.pdf) (Authored by me).
+Relevant works have been published in [NSDI](https://dl.acm.org/doi/10.5555/3323234.3323286), [ICPP](https://dl.acm.org/doi/abs/10.1145/3472456.3473512), and [INFOCOM](https://haoxufd.github.io/files/Harry.pdf) (Authored by me).
 - SDN.
 I used to work in [Sangfor](https://www.sangfor.com/) Virtual Network Department for a year, where I worked with